metafac-net/Schemas/README.md

 - Used by MetaFac CG5 code generation tools (coming soon).
 - **Not** backward compatible with V1.
 - Supports .NET 8.0+

+# FluentModels V1

+Can be found at: http://github.com/metafac-net/FluentModelsV1.

+Alternatively, the V1 types are included in the V2 package in the FluentModelsV1 namespace.
+This can be useful if you need to support both versions in the one solution.